reneblazek/docker-boilerplate/README.md

-# Docker Boilerplate
+# Docker Boilerplate for Symfony projects

-Containers created in a base of [phpdocker.io](https://phpdocker.io).

   | Services installed in this boilerplate | Installation container |
   |----------------------------------------|------------------------|